 Don’t forget to share your cowl on Ravelry so that others can admire it, and if you would like to share it on other social media platforms too, that would be fabulous!
 I’m really looking forward to seeing how your cowls turn out!

-This pattern is free on this blog and will always remain so, but if you have enjoyed using it and would like to make a donation towards future projects, it will be gratefully received!
+This pattern is free on this blog and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx